Understanding Reports in Help Scout

 Can I modify your metrics or build my own reports to track other data?

-No. While we offer lots of filters, there isn't a way to change how calculations are performed nor is there an option to build customer reports based on custom data sets.
+No. While we offer lots of filters, there isn't a way to customize how calculations are performed nor is there an option to build custom reports based on custom data sets.
 If you're looking to build your own custom reports from the raw data, you can get all of your reporting data via our Mailbox API 2.0, or you might check out some integrations.
 More about this topic here: Export Reporting Data: Other Ways to Get Your Data.